yash1375/android_device_ASUS_X01AD-pbrp/README.md

-TWRP Device Tree for Asus Zenfone Max M2 (X01AD)
+PBRP Device Tree for Asus Zenfone Max M2 (X01AD)
 ===========================================

 The Asus Zenfone Max M2 (codenamed _"X01AD"_) is a mid-range smartphone from Asus.